 - Saying I Should ____ – Have you ever heard that it’s important not to “should” all over everyone?
 Not only is it a bad idea to create “shoulds” for others, it’s a terrible idea to create them for yourself.

-- In the Past ___ — Dwelling on the past and what someone did to you in the past or what things were like in the past is not going to help you overcome self-sabotage.
-While it’s okay to use the past as a learning tool, it’s not okay to use it as an excuse not to move forward.
+- In the Past ___ – Dwelling on the past and what someone did to you in the past or what things were like in the past is not going to help you overcome self-sabotage.
+While it’s okay to use the past as a learning tool, it’s not acceptable to use it as an excuse not to move forward.
 Remember you are the one in charge of your life.

 - In the Future ____ – Just like you don’t want to focus on the past, you also don’t want to be overly focused on the future.
 Be mindful not to do that to the exclusion of being present and living in your life today.

 Whenever you find you’re focused on a negative aspect of any situation, try to turn your mind around to focus on and find the positives rather than dwelling on thoughts that hinder happiness.
-There are times in life when we experience a sad or a negative time.
+There are times in life when we all experience a sad or a negative time.
 That’s normal; that’s life.
 It’s about how you handle yourself and your thoughts the rest of the time that truly leads to more happiness.